TwanBox/LiveChat-App/README.md

 > can implement things like user authentication.
 > I could make a real time connection using websockets
 > but this approach does not support the functionality i wanted.
-> Right now this is mocked with a simple prompt on component mount in <App />.
+> Right now this is mocked with a simple prompt on component mount in the App component.
 > When a user types in the name he previously used he is "logged in" and can see his/her own messages send in the past in the color green.